Pretty Please (Dua Lipa song): Background and production

 "Pretty Please" was written by Dua Lipa, Julia Michaels, Caroline Ailin and Ian Kirkpatrick.
 The song was recorded at Zenseven Studios in Los Angeles while the vocals were recorded at TaP Studio in London.
 Josh Gudwin mixed the song at Henson Studios in Hollywood and Chris Gehringer mastered it at Sterling Sound in Edgewater, New Jersey.
 The songwriting team had written a song together before and "Pretty Please" came about after they decided to see what they would get out of writing another song.
-The group played a bunch of music in the session before Kirkpatrick began working on the production with the bassline.
+The group played music in the session before Kirkpatrick began working on the production with the bassline.
 They started writing the lyrics with the title of "Pretty Please" and built a story based on that.
-Michaels had the idea to slow down the song before the chorus.
-Kirkpatrick used a tempo track to match the tempo in which Lipa sang at.
-Kirkpatrick ended up singing the backing vocal "pretty" that is layered in the mix, while Michaels sang backing vocal harmonies.
+Michaels had the idea to slow down the song before the chorus and as for the overall pace, Kirkpatrick used a tempo track to match the tempo in which Lipa sang at.
+The producer ended up singing the backing vocal "pretty" that is layered in the mix, while Michaels sang backing vocal harmonies.

-For the percussion, Kirkpatrick was inspired by drummer Nate Smith and how he places his hi-hats.
+For the percussions, Kirkpatrick was inspired by drummer Nate Smith and how he places his hi-hats.
 The producer described it as "not a triplet, but also not straightforward".
-This percussion makes the song lag a bit and gives it a push and pull feel.
-He used LFO tool on the drums to make them sound quieter and make the sound more about the hit while also softening the transient.
-Kirkpatrick used the LFO tool to make crowd noise sound like an up-hat in the second verse, which he described as the coolest idea he's ever had.
-He also used a clock ticking as a percussion element for almost the entire song.
+It introduced an effect of recurring retardation in the rhythm and gave the song its "push and pull" feel.
+Kirpatrick used LFO tool on the drums to make them sound quieter and make the sound more about the hit while also softening the transient.
+The tool also had the purpose of making crowd noise sound like an up-hat in the second verse, which he described as "the coolest idea he's ever had".
+Kirpatrick also used a clock ticking as a percussion element for almost the entire song.
 The producer layered the drums, with elements including a little kick and adding a transient to the snare.
 Kirkpatrick included big whoops in the song as space fillers; he faded the ends to make them sound tight.